Nicolas-Schmidt/BayesSPsurv/README.md

 broadly applicable to a variety of research areas.

 ### Installation
-The latest version of the package is available on [CRAN R](https://cran.r-project.org/web/packages/BayesSPsurv/index.html):
+The latest version of the package (`0.1.1`) is available on [CRAN R](https://cran.r-project.org/web/packages/BayesSPsurv/index.html):

 ``` r
 install.packages("BayesSPsurv")
 ```

-To install the development version from GitHub:
+Alternatively, you can install the development version from GitHub:

 ``` r
 if (!require("remotes")) install.packages("remotes")